H2CO3/Sparkling/doc/capi.md

 result of the successfully executed program to `ret` and return zero.
 On error, they set an appropriate error type and error message.

+If a runtime error is encountered, then after handing it, you must call `spn_ctx_clean()` on the context in order to put it back to a normal state so that it can run another bytecode image or C function.
+Attempting to execute any bytecode or C functions on a context that encountered a runtime error and has not subsequently been cleaned results in undefined behavior.

     int spn_ctx_execbytecode(SpnContext *ctx, spn_uword *bc, SpnValue *ret);

-Unlike the previously enumerated functions, this function **does not add the bytecode to the bytecode list of the context.** Thus, generally, it should only be used on bytecode returned by one of the `spn_ctx_load*` or `spn_ctx_exec*` functions.
-(If you use it on any other bytecode object, then make sure to preserve it while necessary.
+Unlike the previously enumerated functions, this function **does not add the bytecode to the bytecode list of the context.** Thus, generally, it should only be used with bytecode returned by one of the `spn_ctx_load*` functions.
+(If you use it with any other bytecode object, then make sure to preserve it while necessary.
 But you really do not want to do that.)
 Runs the specified program and copies its result into `ret`; returns zero on success and nonzero on error, in which case, it sets an error message.

+Similarly to the previous three convenience functions, you have to call `spn_ctx_clean()` if this function returns an error (non-zero).

     int spn_ctx_callfunc(
         SpnContext *ctx,